thierweber/kreuzkirche-3DModel/README.md

 ## Workflow
 <p style="text-align:justify">

-  The diagram below provides an overview of the project's workflow.
-The project started with selecting an interesting cultural heritage building.
-  This was done by visiting mulitple churches in the city of Zurich (Fraumünster, Kirche Enge, Kreuzkirche).
-After assessing the situation at each church, the decision fell on Kreuzkirche in Hottingen ZH.
-While planning the data acquisition, not only the required instruments had to be defined, but site access, permits and restrictions had to be checked out.
-  With the architectural complexity and size of the church, drone data had to be included to realize this project.
-With drone flight restictions in Switzerland, clarification for legal drone flight at Kreuzkirche had to be made.
-TO BE CONTINUED
+Going through the general workflow presented in the diagram below, the project started with finding a suitable cultural heritage building to replicate.
+Three different churches in the city of Zurich were visited and rated according to four main factors: Cultural value, passer-by frequency, accessibility, contact to responsible person.
+The three candidates were Kreuzkirche, Fraumünster and Kirche Enge.
+Although Fraumünster would have the highest cultural value, the accessibility and passer-by frequency were the main factors not ideal, as it is situated in the city center- Finally, the decision fell on Kreuzkirche in Hottingen Zurich.
+Next was an extensive site analysis, which included getting all permits and looking up any restriction.
+With that done, the planning on what data would be needed and how to acquire it took place.
+Some of the instruments required more substantial planning for the acquisition day then others.
+After acquiring all data in one day, the processing steps began.
+The pre-processing started in separate software.
+The alignment and modelling was later mainly done in Reality Capture (Reality Capture, 2023).
+The accuracy Assessment was done in Python and Cloud Compare (Cloud Compare, 2023).
+As a final step the model was integrated into a VR-Experience.
+More details on each step will can be read in the following subsection.

 </p>

 ![WorkflowDiagram](Workflow/MP_3D_Model_Workflow2_6.drawio.png)